CEN30317a/core-app/README.md

 	- from the terminal output of grunt tells you the port number in this case it will be 3000.
 This is subject to change with further development
 * To Kill App
    * Goto Terminal and press CTRL + C

+* To Navigate
+  * go to->> localhost:3000/admin/jobs.
+Must be an admin user to use this feature.
+  * For Admin privileges refer to Slack